ppy/osu-wiki/wiki/Gameplay/Game_modifier/Nightcore_(lazer)/en.md

 - **Speed increase** (1.01x-2.00x, default: 1.50x): The speed at which the map is played.

+*Using any speed other than 1.50x makes the mod unranked.*

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"
 [osu!catch]: /wiki/shared/mode/catch.png "osu!catch"